-• process queue will not work if there is a backslash in the share path configured in webui.
+- The process queue will not work if there is a backslash in the share path configured in webui. - The process queue will not work if the share name in the webui is configured starting with a forward slash /.

 If you encounter issues using Windows network drive, then try the following troubleshooting steps: